Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 Think of it as saving checkpoints in a video game if something goes wrong, you can always go back to a previous point where things worked.
 Version control systems track who made what changes, when they made them, and why, creating a complete history of your project.

-GitHub has become wildly popular because it takes Git (a powerful but sometimes complicated version control system) and wraps it in a user-friendly interface with added collaboration features.
+GitHub has become wildly popular because it takes Git (a version control system) and wraps it in a user-friendly interface with added collaboration features.
 It's like the social media platform for code you can follow projects, contribute to them, and build your own portfolio.

 Version control maintains project integrity in several crucial ways:
 * It prevents accidental overwrites when multiple people work on the same project